JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/phonons/phon_QE/readme.md

 ```bash
 mpirun -np 20 ph.x -inp dyn-matrix_ph.in > dyn-matrix_ph.out
 ```
 where **20** represents the number of CPU cores used for the calculation.
+Once the calculation is done, several **.dyn** files will be created.
+In addition, the dielectric tensor can also be extracted.

 An example of these calculations can be found in the [folder]().

 ## 4. Inverse Fourier Transform of the DM calculation
 Transform the dynamical matrices from a uniform **q**-mesh into real-space Interatomic Force Constants (IFCs).
 The **ph.x** calculation gives information in reciprocal space, but we want to know something more intuitive: how does one atom affect another atom when it moves?. **q2r.x** performs a Fourier transformation of the dynamical matrices and produces the real-space IFCs.